layer5io/docs/content/en/cloud/security/keys.md

 5. Navigate to the [Roles](https://cloud.layer5.io/security/roles) page.
 6. Choose from the existing set of roles or create a new role to which you want to assign the keychain.
 For more information, see [Roles](/cloud/security/roles).
 7. Navigate to [Users](https://cloud.layer5.io/identity/users) page.
 8. Choose the user to whom you want to assign the role with new set of permissions.
+Or separately invite a new user with the role with new set of permissions.
+For more information, see [Users](/cloud/identity/users).

 {{< alert title="Note" >}}